Lauren | Feb 3, 2018 | 0

 Of course setting up an Australian bank account is vital too.
 Make sure you have all the required documents ahead of time so that you can set up your account as soon as you arrive.
 You can do this in advance, but it’s probably easier to just do it in person when you arrive – assuming you have all the right paperwork.
 Your wages in Australia will undoubtedly be paid into this account, so this should be a top priority.

 Hopefully, you have at least a reasonable pot of savings to tide you over while you find a job and settle in.
 You might even be planning to buy property in Australia.
 Whatever the case, you will likely want to transfer money between countries at some point, and if you are transferring any medium to large amounts, paying bank rates is expensive.

 Services like Currency UK will handle currency transfers at much more competitive rates, so you will save a lot of money by using such a service.
 Find a provider now, and use them every time you need to – the savings will soon add up!

 Note from Lauren: For more about transferring money overseas read through my post “An Expat’s Guide to Transferring Money Overseas”.

 Proof Of Credit History

 In the UK, agencies like Experian track your financial history and each time you apply for a loan, or even just a bank account your credit file will be checked.
-Unfortunately, this credit history doesn’t necessarily follow you to Oz, meaning that getting credit may be tricky.
+Unfortunately, this credit history doesn’t necessarily follow you to Australia, meaning that getting credit may be tricky.

 If you have recently had and paid off, any credit in the UK it is worth asking the credit provider for a letter confirming that you have kept your payments up to date and have paid off the loan.
-This may help you the first couple of times you need to apply for credit in Oz (and that may include things like phone contracts, utilities, credit cards etc).
+This may help you the first couple of times you need to apply for credit in Australia (and that may include things like phone contracts, utilities, credit cards etc).